dkz2r/latex-novice-academic-publishing/episodes/05-extending-latex.md

 ## Challenge 2: What does this mean?

-The defintion of a new command in LaTeX is done with the `\newcommand` command.
+The definition of a new command in LaTeX is done with the `\newcommand` command.
 The syntax for this command is:

 ```latex